austimkelly/secretsynth/README.md

                         Keep plain text secrets in the aggregated reports.
 By default the tool will hash secrets for final reports if this flag is missing.
   --repos-internal-type
                         If your repositories are internal, this flag will be added when fetching repositories from Github.
+  --open-report-in-browser
-  --org-type {users,orgs}
+                        Open the report in a browser after it's generated --org-type {users,orgs}
-                        set the organization type --owners OWNERS       comma-delimited list of owners
+                        set the organization type --owners OWNERS       comma-delimited list of owners --skip-noseyparker    Skip the Noseyparker scan --skip-trufflehog     Skip the TruffleHog scan --skip-ghas           Skip the GitHub Advanced Security scan --skip-gitleaks       Skip the Gitleaks scan
 ```

 1. Set your GitHub access token as an environment variable: